OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 ```
 vncserver -kill :23
 ```
 to stop the VNC server on display `:23` (that is, port 5923).
 Anybody currently using that VNC server will lose their session.
+(Use your own unique number, not 23.)
 ```
 vncserver -localhost no :23
 ```
 to start a new VNC server on display `:23` (that is, port 5923).
 The `-localhost no` tells the VNC server to accept connections from other machines on the network.
+(Use your own unique number, not 23.)

 ### VNC using Wireguard

 Run the VNC client of your choice.
-Choose a connection type of VNC (if necessary) and enter the domain name of the VM you wish to connect to, a colon, and the port number you use.
+Choose a connection type of VNC (if necessary) and enter the domain name of the VM you wish to connect to, a colon, and the unique port number you use.
 Here's an example:
 ```
 chococat.sandiego.openresearch.institute:5923
 ```